enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Network/http-response-message.md

 - 201 Created: request success, and a new resource has been created
 - 202 Accepted: request accepted for processing, but the processing has not been completed
 - 204 No Content
-- 301 Moved Permanently：请求的对象已经被永久转移了，新的URL定义在响应报 文的Location:首部行中。客户软件将自动获取新的URL。
+- 301 Moved Permanently：request resource is permanently moved to another location, new location is defined in Location header line of response message, client application will auto get the new url
-- 302 Moved Temporarily：请求的对象已经被临时转移了
+- 302 Moved Temporarily：request resource is temporarily moved to another location
-- 304 Not Modified：请求的对象未被修改，服务器返回此状态码时，不会返回响应报文的内容
+- 304 Not Modified:
 - 400 Bad Request: General error code, indicate that the request is invalid
 - 401 Unauthorized: request need authentication
 - 403 Forbidden: request is refused by server